Call Today! Free Immediate Response (818) 781-1570

 In California, any offense that can result in a sentence of more than one year is considered a felony crime.

-In the state of California, any crime where you can be sentenced for more than one year is considered a felony crime.
-This fact is the difference between a misdemeanor and felony criminal offense.
+In the state of California, any crime for which you can be sentenced to more than one year is considered a felony.
+This fact is the difference between a misdemeanor and a felony criminal offense.
 Many people who are arrested for a felony have no prior experience in the California criminal justice system and don't understand how the criminal case process works.

 The two major classifications of crimes in California are felonies and misdemeanors.
-A felony offense is the most serious and apart from a potential state prison sentence and large fines, a felony conviction carries other harsh consequences.
+A felony offense is the most serious, and in addition to a potential state prison sentence and large fines, a felony conviction carries other harsh consequences.

 For example, many felony convictions can place the defendant at risk of additional punishment under California's three strikes law.
 A felony conviction can make it difficult or even impossible to obtain certain types of employment or professional licensing.